 “Let You Go”, was released on the 18th of September, 2015.

-The new studio album, the first in 3 years, is a real treat.
 Clearly influenced by Miles Davis, Buddy Miles, Tower of Power, Michael Jackson, Prince, Robben Ford, and D’Angelo, Mitch Laddie Band blend blues, funk, jazz, rock and soul into an unique and modern take on soulful, guitar driven music.
 Nice to see that ‘Take It Off’, ‘Move On Over’ and ‘Cut Loose’, the three charted hit-tracks of the EP “Steel Town Music Sessions”, earlier this year released as a Bluesfest Royal Albert Hall giveaway, are included in a slightly different versions.
 ‘Linger’ was earlier available as a live track on the “Live in Concert” album (2014).

 Mitch Laddie: guitar & vocals